VMFS Recovery™

 If a conversion fails or results in a corrupt virtual machine, it’s essential to act swiftly to avoid data loss.
 In such cases, recovery tools like DiskInternals offer a lifeline, providing the ability to retrieve lost or damaged data during the conversion process.

-DiskInternals VMFS Recovery™ is particularly useful for recovering VMs that were previously on VMware environments, allowing you to access corrupted VMDK files and extract valuable data.
-Here's how to use recovery tools:
+DiskInternals VMFS Recovery™ VMware data recovery tool is particularly useful to recover VMware virtual machine, allowing you to access corrupted VMDK files and extract valuable data.
+Here's how to use VHD recovery tools:

 Converting Hyper-V to OVA